 According to Shepherd, when you go off the pill, your body and mind return to their natural state.
 Sara Twogood, M.D. adds, "Essentially, the hormones that regulate your menstrual cycle start their normal fluctuations and cycles again."
-In other words, when you're on birth control, your natural hormones are suppressed by the hormones in the pill, so once you go off, your hormone cycle kicks back into gear within a few weeks.
+In other words, when you're on birth control, your natural hormones are suppressed by the hormones in the pill, so once you go off, your hormone cycle kicks back into gear, usually within a few weeks.